Ben Wolfson

 Ben Wolfson was an American football coach.
 He served as the head football coach at Moravian College in Bethlehem, Pennsylvania in 1942 and Lafayette College in Easton, Pennsylvania from 1943 to 1945, compiling a career college football coaching record of 15–12–2.

+Coaching career

-High school coaching
+Catasauqua High School

 Wolfson was the head football coach at Catasauqua High School in Northampton, Pennsylvania in 1940.

 Moravian College

 Wolfson served as the head football coach at Moravian College in Bethlehem, Pennsylvania for one season in 1942.

 Lafayette College

-When Moravian shut down sports during World War II, Wolfson took the head coaching job at Lafayette College, which he held for three seasons, from 1943 to 1945.
+When Moravian shut down sports during World War II, Wolfson took the head coaching job at Lafayette College in Easton, Pennsylvania, where he coached for thee seasons from 1943 to 1945.

-Professional football
+Scranton Miners

 Wolfson served as the head coach of the Scranton Miners (1946) and Wilkes–Barre Barons (1947) of the American Football League.